 Why is nucleotide diversity important?

-On a non-patterned flow cell, the number and location of clusters is empirically determined in the first 4–7 cycles through a process called template generation.
+On a non-patterned flow cell, the number and location of clusters is empirically determined in the first 4 to 7 cycles (depending on the instrument and reagent kit used) through a process called template generation.
 For platforms with non-patterned flow cells such as the MiniSeq, MiSeq, NextSeq 500/550, and HiSeq 1000/2500, nucleotide diversity is important during template generation.
-Signal from all four bases must be present in the first 4–7 cycles to best generate the template.
+Signal from all four bases must be present in the first 4 to 7 cycles to best generate the template.

 Illumina sequencing systems use three different types of SBS technology